Get started

 Introduction

-mapSpain is a package designed to provide geographical information of Spain at different levels.
+mapSpain is a package designed to provide geographical information about Spain at different levels.

-mapSpain provides shapefiles of municipalities, provinces, autonomous communities and NUTS levels of Spain.
-It also provides hexbin shapefiles and other complementary shapes, as the usual lines around the Canary Islands.
+mapSpain provides shapefiles of municipalities, provinces, Autonomous communities and NUTS levels for Spain.
+It also provides hexbin shapefiles and other complementary shapes, such as the demarcation lines around the Canary Islands.

 Caching